usnistgov/xslt-blender/TESTING.md

 ### XSLT code review

-XSLT is an easy language to audit by experienced practitioners.
+The xslt-blender libraries and demo applications are currently under development.
+At this time, rigorous auditing providing for a secure code review has not been performed.
+Assigned developers of xslt-blender, and colleagues performing code review independent of developers that implemented a particular feature, make a best attempt effort during code review to identify potential issues  including security issues, confirm them, and identify proper mitigations.

 Tools to support auditing XSLT are also planned as demonstration projects.
+"How to Audit XSLT" is not as well understood as it needs to be; over time we hope to

 Functionality of an XSLT transformation can and should be tested independently of the application stack.
 This is because as a "least-powered", declarative language, XSLT 1.0 is relatively easy to secure from system execution exploits, in comparison to fully expressive 3GL languages such as Java or Javascript.